Preserves for People. Land for Future generations.

 Pines and Prairies Land Trust Preserves in Bastrop County

-Pines and Prairies Land Trust oversees three preserves in Bastrop County.
+Pines and Prairies Land Trust oversees three preserves in Bastrop and Lee Counties.
 The Colorado River Refuge is accessible to the public daily, providing a scenic and educational experience for nature enthusiasts and visitors alike.
 Yegua Knobbs and Billig Ranch are exclusively open for special events, offering unique opportunities to engage with and appreciate areas undergoing habitat restoration.

 The Colorado River refuge - Bastrop, tx

-Photo of a Grey Herron taken by Jim Johnson at the Colorado River Refuge
+Photo of a Great Blue Herron taken by Jim Johnson at the Colorado River Refuge

 Quick look: